Disposal guide

 Does my pharmacy take full sharps containers back?

 Many do, but it varies by location and chain.
-Walgreens, CVS, and Rite Aid all run sharps drop-off programs at SOME locations.
+Walgreens, CVS, and Rite Aid all run sharps drop-off programs at some locations.
 Call ahead before driving to a specific store.
-SafeNeedleDisposal.org has a searchable database of participating pharmacies + HHW sites by ZIP.
+SafeNeedleDisposal.org has a searchable database of participating pharmacies and HHW sites by ZIP.

 What's a mail-back sharps kit?

-A sharps container with a pre-paid shipping label — fill it, seal it, mail it.
-Common providers: Stericycle, Sharps Compliance, BD (sold through UPS).
-Cost is $30-50 for a 1-quart kit including the shipping.
+A sharps container with a pre-paid shipping label.
+Fill it, seal it, mail it.
+Common providers are Stericycle, Sharps Compliance, and BD (sold through UPS).
+Cost is $30-50 for a 1-quart kit, including the shipping.
 Useful in rural areas without convenient pharmacy drop-off.

 Are insulin pens treated as sharps?